Soviet Scientific Institutes

 Synchrotron, high-voltage laboratory, nuclear research reactor, radio telescope, cyclotron, stellarator… These monumental installations could have been taken straight from the pages of a comic book or graphic novel, or from the works of science fiction writers such as Jules Verne and H. G. Wells.
 Their gigantic control panels and mysterious machinery bear witness to our never-ending quest for knowledge.

 The book documents 22 Soviet-era research institutes across eight countries (Ukraine, Armenia, Kazakhstan and others), and tells their stories that are as diverse as they are complex: laboratories that have survived political upheaval, funding shortages, and, for some, the ravages of war.
-Despite all these difficulties, these institutions strive to keep a remarkable scientific tradition alive.
+Nevertheless, these institutions strive to keep a remarkable scientific tradition alive.
+The book offers a visual reflection on our changing relationship with science, technology and the future itself.

 • Former Soviet scientific megastructures captured in striking photos.New Scientist

-• These gigantic facilities radiate a sense of power, whether from the tile murals that speak of colossal revolutionary effort, or the vast analogue control panels that restrained who knows what daunting currents or processes.
-And without exception, all speak of an eerie sci-fi vision of a future that never came.Strong Words Magazine
+• These gigantic facilities radiate a sense of power, an eerie sci-fi vision of a future that never came.Strong Words Magazine

 Physics World (UK) — Physics in Ukraine: scientific endeavour lives on despite the Russian invasion Science (US) — Amid Russian attacks, Ukrainian astronomers fight to salvage a unique observatory